bgachara/bgachara.github.io/posts/operating_systems.md

 ## Operating system structure.

 - Monolithic systems
+  - Implemented entirely as single large processes running entirely in a single address space.
+  - Communication in the kernel is trivial.
 - Layered systems.
 - Microkernels.
+  - Functionality of the kernel is broken down into separate processes, called servers.
+  - Communication is via message-passing, an IPC mechanism built into the system.
 - Client-server systems.
 - Virtual machines.
 - Exokernels.